gld17/PN/README.md

 # Towards Floating Point-Based AI Acceleration: Hybrid PIM with Non-Uniform Data Format and Reduced Multiplications

+## 🛠️ PIM-oriented Non-uniformed Data Format (PN)

+In this paper, we design a non-uniform data format for PIM architecture, named PN.
+Ideally, the PN format can be adjusted by changing its bit scaling factors to fit different types of non-uniform data formats (FP, NF, ...).

-Here, we provide example scripts for the PN parameter search and model quantization based on PN format.
+Here, we provide example scripts for the fixed PN parameter search targeting NF format.

 * Fixed PN parameter search

   ```
   python quant/pn_search.py
   ```

+## 🧪 Algorithm Evaluation
+After searching for the appropriate PN format parameters, the model weights can be quantized offline and evaluated on the target dataset.
 * Model Quantization and Evaluation

   ```